 In this article, we’ll take a look at the top ten time tracking statistics for business owners and why they’re important.

 (Click on the links below to jump to specific sections)

-- Top 10 Time Tracking Statistics for Business Owners in 2021
+- Top 10 Time Tracking Statistics for Business Owners

 - Why are Time Tracking Statistics Important?